 A fruit belonging to the cactus family that possesses a wide range of benefits.
 That’s what the prickly pear is.
 Do not be intimidated by its look as the fruit pulp is delicious, more than you’d expect it to be.
 It is often regarded as an excellent cure for a hangover.
+And not just that, the benefits of prickly pear spread far and wide.

 Table Of Contents

-- What Is A Prickly Pear?
+- What Is Prickly Pear?

 - Why Are Prickly Pears Good For You?

-- Prickly Pears Nutrition Data
+- Prickly Pears Nutrition Facts

 - What Are The Health Benefits Of Prickly Pear Cactus?